ylefebvre/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.6.2 =
+* Added new function to only show link with specific text as part of their URL

+= 7.6.1 =
+* Fixes for potential security vulnerabilities

 = 7.6 =
 * Fixes for potential security vulnerabilities